 Core Goal 4: Enhance Outreach and Education

-OSM/VISTAs reach out to community members by creating and distributing press releases, developing educational materials, planning local celebrations, creating outdoor classrooms and coordinating educational tours.
+OSMRE/VISTAs reach out to community members by creating and distributing press releases, developing educational materials, planning local celebrations, creating outdoor classrooms and coordinating educational tours.

-OSM/VISTAs Partner with Scout Groups
+OSMRE/VISTAs Partner with Scout Groups

-OSM/VISTA Megan Baskerville successfully built a sustainable partnership between the Evergreen Conservancy and the local Girl Scouts organization that plans and promotes Girl Scouts events in the three-county area around Indiana, PA.
+OSMRE/VISTA Megan Baskerville successfully built a sustainable partnership between the Evergreen Conservancy and the local Girl Scouts organization that plans and promotes Girl Scouts events in the three-county area around Indiana, PA.
 Evergreen will now offer four programs (two in the fall, two in the spring) around wetland education at the Tanoma AMD Wetlands to all ages of Girl Scouts.

 These programs will be featured in the Girl Scout Program Brochure that gets sent to over 100 Scout families.
 This partnership has great potential to reach a wide audience of people and to inform them of the Tanoma AMD Wetlands.